Business Operating Model

 Part 3 - On Field Management and Development

 17.2.
-Aside from the IS matches the Senior XV play another high-profile annual fixture against the French Navy (Marine Nationale).
-The Senior XV also competes in the International Defence Forces World Cup every 4 years and the Commonwealth Navies Cup, a competition contested every 3 years between the Navies from Australia, New Zealand and South Africa and UK, although in recent years the US Marine Corps have been invited into the fold.
-These provide the fixed waypoints around which the RNRU proposes a RNRU 5 Year Touring Plan, with the aim of providing each representative and if possible command side the opportunity to tour once every 2-3 years.
+Aside from the IS matches the Senior Men’s XV and Senior Women’s XV play another high-profile annual fixture against the French Navy (Marine Nationale).
+The Senior Men’s XV also compete in the Commonwealth Navies Rugby Cup, a competition contested every 3 years between the Navies from Australia and New Zealand.
+This competition is due to expand in 2025 to encompass both the Senior Men and Senior Women’s XV.
+Both sides also contribute players and support staff to the UKAF teams that take part in the International Defence Rugby Cup, which take place every 4 years alongside the Rugby World Cup.
+These provide the fixed waypoints around which the RNRU proposes a RNRU 5 Year Touring Plan, with the aim of providing each representative side the opportunity to tour once every 2-3 years.

 17.3.
-Community Rugby is the responsibility of the Director of Community Rugby, supported by the RDO and two CRCs, who are each programmed to conduct 20 hours of community rugby work each week within RN establishments.
+Community Rugby is the responsibility of the Director of Community Rugby, supported by the RDO.
 Through the Rugby Development Committee and the network of RNRU volunteers, the aim is to develop the club management structures in all ships/establishments, grow the game at grass roots level and recruit and develop players, coaches, referees and volunteers.

 17.4.
-Current structure includes: grass roots rugby development (O2 Touch etc), inter ship/establishment fixtures, Eastern and Western Region leagues, 7s and 10s competitions, the Navy Cup and inter-command competition where the RN East, RN West, RN North, RM and Fleet Air Arm compete annually for the Inverdale Cup***.
+Current structure includes grass roots rugby development (X Rugby etc), inter ship/establishment fixtures, Eastern and Western Region leagues, 7s and 10s competitions, the Navy Cup and inter-command competition where the RN East, RN West, RN North, RM and Fleet Air Arm compete annually for the Inverdale Cup***.

 17.5.
-President’s XV.
-The purpose of the RNRU President’s XV is to bridge the gap between community and representative rugby; it is classified as a community output and thus responsibility resides with the Director of Community Rugby.
-It provides an opportunity for regional players who have displayed a talent for rugby and the potential to break into the representative area, but have not been selected for the Senior XV IS training camp.
+Men’s Academy Squad.
+The purpose of the Men’s Academy Squad is to bridge the gap between community and representative rugby; it is classified as a community output and thus responsibility resides with the Director of Community Rugby.
+It provides an opportunity for regional players who have displayed a talent for rugby and the potential to break into the representative area but have not been selected for the Men’s Senior XV IS training camp.
 These players need to be playing at a level of rugby equal to or above that required to be selected for their regional teams.
 This process allows for their continued development, which aligns with the RFU player pathway model for the improved community players to be monitored, with the potential of being better placed for selection in the following year’s representative sides.
-In essence there are two groups of players: the Senior XV IS squad and a top-end community development squad; cross-over between the squads will inevitable occur, although this should be minimised to allow for the development of a larger pool of players across the RNRU.
+In essence there are two groups of players: the Senior Men’s XV IS squad and a top-end community development squad; cross-over between the squads will inevitably occur, although this should be minimised to allow for the development of a larger pool of players across the RNRU.

 17.6.
 Women’s Development Squad.
-Similar to the Men’s President’s XV, the Women’s Development Squad has been introduced to provide opportunities for those women who have been identified as having the potential to play rugby at a higher level.
-Although there is no Regional competition for women, as yet, the Development Squad has a programme of fixtures against suitable local clubs in order to generate a pathway into the senior Women’s team.
+Like the Men’s Academy Squad, the Women’s Development Squad has been introduced to provide opportunities for those women who have been identified as having the potential to play rugby at a higher level.
+Although there is no regional competition for women, as yet, the Development Squad has a programme of fixtures against suitable local clubs in order to generate a pathway into the senior Women’s team.

 17.7.
 Coaches.
 The RNRU is committed to enhancing the development and ability of coaches of all levels within the Royal Navy.
 Within a formal structure we aim to provide effective coaches for all Representative, Regional and Establishment/Unit teams.
 Our coaches are the key to the re-generation and development of Navy Rugby.

 18.2.
-It provides refereeing support to all of the RN representative sides and any club site that may wish to utilise the services of a referee in the training / coaching environment.
-In conjunction with the RNRU's Rugby Development Officer and Director of Rugby, the Society ensures that all coaching courses, all development initiatives and all training for Naval Physical Training Instructors receive a refereeing input.
+It provides refereeing support to all the RN representative sides and any club site that may wish to utilise the services of a referee in the training / coaching environment.
+In conjunction with the RNRU's RDO and Director of Rugby, the Society ensures that all coaching courses, all development initiatives, and all training for Naval Physical Training Instructors receive a refereeing input.
 The Society is also indebted to the support provided by the RNRU and its committee, the RFU through its refereeing department and of course its sponsor QinetiQ.

 19.1.
 Rugby football plays an integral part in the lives of many people of all ages and abilities and not necessarily just across the Trained Strength.
 The implementation of player centred activities for participation, development and excellence is dependent upon a large number of dedicated volunteers, who give their time freely, without concern for financial gain.
 Social changes have reduced the pool of people who are prepared to volunteer.
 The sport within the RN has expanded and with success standards have continued to rise, with our participants expecting more - thus the demands upon volunteers are greater.
 The RNRU supports the RFU’s 4 headline principles to volunteering: